-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

 The remaining receivables from LFCM Holdings and its subsidiaries as of December 31, 2009 and 2008 primarily include \$5,891 and \$4,949, respectively, related to administrative and support services and reimbursement of expenses incurred on behalf of LFCM Holdings and \$6,202 and \$1,087, respectively, related to referral fees for underwriting and private placement transactions.
-Payables to LFCM Holdings and its subsidiaries at December 31, 2009 and 2008 relate primarily to obligations pursuant to the tax receivable agreement of \$15,684 and \$36,111, respectively (see Note 20 of Notes to Consolidated Financial Statements) and \$1,747 and \$704, respectively, principally relating to referral fees for Financial Advisory transactions.
+Payables to LFCM Holdings and its subsidiaries at December 31, 2009 and 2008 principally relate to referral fees for Financial Advisory transactions.